danilofreire/sql-scripts/README.md

 I think she's absolutely right.
 Since I've been using git for quite some time, why not keep a repository with all my SQL code?
-It will save me precious time in the future (point #1), I can track all script changes (point #2), and if you like anything you see here, please go ahead and use it too.
+It will save me precious time in the future (point #1), I can track all script changes (point #2), and if you like anything you see here, please go ahead and use it too (point #3).
 Again, if you already know SQL there isn't much for you to see here, but maybe my code can help a fellow beginner.
 Comments and suggestions are always very welcome!
 :smiley: